-St. Louis author Dean Klinkenberg began traveling along the Mississippi River Valley in the summer of 2007 to work on a new series of comprehensive travel guides.
-The journey, which will continue until he has published guides for the entire Mississippi Valley, has included highs like the John Deere factory tour (during which he regressed into the mindset of a giddy 10-year old) and lows like his solo dining experience at a mediocre Mother’s Day brunch.
+St. Louis author Dean Klinkenberg began traveling along the Mississippi River Valley in the summer of 2007 to work on a series of books about the history and culture of the region.
+The journey has included highs like the John Deere factory tour (during which he regressed into the mindset of a giddy 10-year old) and lows like his solo dining experience at a mediocre Mother’s Day brunch.
 Festivals, the arts, attractions, and historical research kept him busy filling the pages of what would become detailed and information-packed travel guides.

 The Mississippi Valley Traveler series currently includes three books.
 The Quad Cities Travel Guide, released in June 2009, has 128 pages of detail on the cities of Bettendorf, Davenport, Rock Island, Moline, East Moline, Hampton, Pleasant Valley, and Riverdale, plus a separate section on Arsenal Island.